jmscreation/Battleship/README.md

 The player to lose all their ships first loses the game.
 There is currently no victory screen.

-Currently the game play is limited to this interaction.
+Currently the game play is quite boring and limited to this basic interaction.